riot/riot.github.io/index.md

 # Why on earth we need another UI library?

 The frontend space is indeed crowded, but we honestly feel the solution is still "out there" and we believe Riot is the best one to solve the big puzzle.
 While React seems to do it, they have serious weak points which Riot aims to solve.
-Most importantly: be your own judge and don't let a big corporation blur your thoughts.
+Most importantly: be your own judge!

 So — here's why we need one: